-Drought conditions or not, there are good reasons for making a commitment to water conservation.
+Drought conditions or not, there are good reasons for making a commitment to sustainable water conservation.
 Water and sewer costs have increased an average of 40 percent across all industries since 2008.
 Water now comprises more than 10 percent of total utility costs for most business (even more if you consider combined water and sewer), and is the second greatest opportunity for savings behind energy.
 Companies should be actively managing water use and costs, because doing nothing now will cost more later on.
 The good news is that many water-saving strategies take little expense or effort.

 According to the U.S. EPA, approximately 15 percent of the total water use in commercial and industrial facilities in the U.S. takes place in hospitality and food service establishments.
 The largest water use happens in restrooms, kitchens, laundering and landscaping.
 Fortunately, there are relatively simple efficiency measures and operational changes that can conserve water in these industries: